 1. A reason people often cite is that it can save time, in that we don't need to evaluate parameters we don't need.
-For instance, suppose we have parameters that are evaluated).
-Again, this argument has somewhat limited merit: we have seen how we can add such constructs using macros, which can do a great deal more as well.
+For instance, suppose we have and we call f with two expensive-to-compute parameters in the last two positions.
+In an eager language, we have evaluated both whether we want to or not.
+In a lazy language, we only evaluate the one we need.
+As we will see below, this is actually not a very compelling argument.